What is Non-Secure Detention (Jackson House)

 4. Offer a lower level of residential supervision that matches their level of risk.

-Jackson House is a Non-secure Detention that temporaily houses juveniles for safe custody who are accused of conduct subject to the jurisdiction of Family Court Services who requirescommunity protection or their own protection.
+Non-secure Detention temporaily houses juveniles for safe custody, who are accused of conduct, subject to the jurisdiction of Family Court Services that require community protection or their own protection.

-Helpful Services includes the following: Education, visitation, communication, continuous supervision, medical and health care services, nutrition, recreation, and reading.
+Helpful Services include: Education, visitation, communication, continuous supervision, medical and health care services, nutrition, recreation, and reading.

 Youth are exposed to the following Programs: Sex Education, Drug Awareness, Social Skills, EQUIP, Sentenced to the Arts Project, and Community Service.